 Did you expect the employer brand to take off the way it has?

 I always had a belief in it because it was logically so strong, but it was a slow start for the reasons we unearthed with the LBS study I was quoting just now.
 It is good to see the growth in the number of employer brand managers within organizations.
 It’s good to see the continuing conferences around the world, the books and articles and the number of Google searches on this subject is a good indication.
-I think there is a great deal more to do but I’m sure we’ll get on to that.

 What makes employer brand management so important today?